josephdburdick/katherinesfrench/src/api/experience.md

       width: 664
       height: 443
     description: |
-      I have extensive experience as an administrative assistant in various industries, efficiently managing client inquiries, filtering emails, and ensuring smooth communication between clients and sales representatives.
-I notably spearheaded the development of a comprehensive financial record organization system, improving access to crucial files.
+      As an administrative assistant across diverse industries, I manage client inquiries, coordinate schedules, and maintain supplies to ensure smooth-running operations.

-      I am recognized as a proactive team player with clear communication, exceptional organizational skills, and effective use of technology to enhance efficiency and productivity.
+      My attention to detail resulted in an efficient financial record system, improving accessibility ahead of industry audits.
+Anticipating team needs and leveraging resources fosters a more productive work environment.
+With a commitment to streamlining operations and enhancing workflow, I provide the support for teams to work smarter, not harder.
 ---